searabbitx/param-racoon/README.md

-  -X [ --method ] arg   set request method (default: GET) -d [ --data ] arg     set data to be sent in request body -m [ --match ] arg    match a string in response to recognize valid params -f [ --filter ] arg   filter out responses with a string to recognize valid
+  -X [ --method ] arg   set request method (default: GET) -d [ --data ] arg     set data to be sent in request body -m [ --match ] arg    match a string in response to recognize valid params -f [ --filter ] arg   filter out responses with a string to recognize valid params -D [ --min-diff ] arg minimal difference in response length that is required
-                        params
-  -D [ --min-diff ] arg minimal difference in response length that is required
-                        to consider response 'different' (default: 1) -p [ --proxy ] arg    use the specified proxy (format: [protocol://]host[:port]) -q [ --quiet ]        do not print the banner and configuration table --url arg             set target url
+                        to consider response 'different' (default: 1) -p [ --proxy ] arg    use the specified proxy (format: [protocol://]host[:port]) -r [ --request ] arg  read a raw http request from the specified file -q [ --quiet ]        do not print the banner and configuration table --url arg             set target url
 ```